Stand up for the facts!

 Ads for Oz blasted McCormick for his business ties to China and for alleged disloyalty to Trump.
 Ads for McCormick targeted Oz’s dual citizenship with Turkey, a line of attack that led Oz to say he would renounce his Turkish citizenship if he is elected.
 One super PAC opposing Oz aired an ad mocking the candidate for kissing his star on a Hollywood sidewalk; in a counter-ad, Oz called McCormick "part of the swamp that labeled President Trump as Hollywood."

 Political analysts had always suggested that a third candidate could emerge as a serious contender if the attacks between Oz and McCormick soured voters on both candidates.
-In the closing days of the race, that appeared to happen, as Barnette — another candidate who has aligned themselves with the Trump wing of the party — began rising in the polls, despite being outspent in television ads by a 358-to-1 margin.
+In the race's closing days, that appeared to happen, as Barnette — another candidate who has aligned themselves with the Trump wing of the party — began rising in the polls, despite being outspent in television ads by a 358-to-1 margin.

 A Fox News poll released less than a week before Election Day found Oz with the support of 22% of GOP primary voters, McCormick with 20%, and Barnette with 19%.
 That result echoed another poll from around the same period by the Trafalgar Group, a Republican pollster, which found Oz with 25%, Barnette at 23%, and McCormick at 22%.
 In the Trafalgar poll, all three candidates were within the margin of error.
 Polls from Monmouth University and Franklin & Marshall College produced similar results.